 Employment Agreements.
 A. H. Belo does not have any individual employment agreements with any of its executive officers, except for certain retention compensation arrangements granted in connection with the spin-off and which have now all been paid.
 In consultation with its compensation consultant, Belo Corp. provided and A. H. Belo assumed the obligation for certain retention and special bonuses to a selected group of executives and managers who would become employees of A. H. Belo at the time of the spin-off.
-A total of 21 Belo Corp. and 24 A. H. Belo another were intended to counter the effect of an offer by a potential employer during the uncertain time before, during, and after the spin-off and served to retain key employees in important positions who have institutional knowledge that would be difficult to replace or restore during and after the spin-off.
+A total of 21 Belo Corp. and 24 A. H. Belo employees, including certain executive officers, received retention bonuses in connection with the spin-off.
+The retention incentive bonuses were intended to counter the effect of an offer by a potential employer during the uncertain time before, during, and after the spin-off and served to retain key employees in important positions who have institutional knowledge that would be difficult to replace or restore during and after the spin-off.
 The Belo Compensation Committee approved and the A. H. Belo Compensation Committee ratified retention bonuses for Skip Cass, Ali Engel, and Dan Blizzard.
-The retention bonus was comprised of a payment made 90 days following the spin date that was equivalent to 20 percent of the executive's 2008 base salary, plus an assurance that such executive's cash incentive bonus for 2008 (payable in early 2009) would be quivalent to the greater of target or actual bonus achieved for 2008 under the A. H. Belo ICP.
+The retention bonus was comprised of a payment made 90 days following the spin date that was equivalent to 20 percent of the executive's 2008 base salary, plus an assurance that such executive's cash incentive bonus for 2008 (payable in early 2009) would be equivalent to the greater of target or actual bonus achieved for 2008 under the A. H. Belo ICP.
 Total retention bonuses paid or earned in respect of 2008 compensation were as follows: Skip Cass, \$372,000; Ali Engel, \$175,000; and Dan Blizzard, \$144,000.
 For additional discussion, see "Termination of Employment and Change in Control Arrangements."